 - Select the color and size for this variation and click Create Variation:

-- Click on the created variation to set its SKU, price, weight, and stock.
+- (optional) Click on the created variation to set its SKU, price, weight, image, stock, etc.

-Customers can now choose from options and see corresponding pictures while browsing.
-This is how variations look in the storefront:
+That's it!
+Now your customers can choose from options and see corresponding pictures and prices while browsing.
+This is how variations can look in the storefront: